Scottish Adjacent Waters Boundaries Order 1999

-The Scottish Adjacent Waters Boundaries Order 1999 is a statutory instrument of the United Kingdom government, defining the boundaries of internal waters, territorial sea, and British Fishing Limits adjacent to Scotland.
+The Scottish Adjacent Waters Boundaries Order 1999 (SI 1999/1126) is a statutory instrument of the United Kingdom government, defining the boundaries of internal waters, territorial sea, and British fishing limits adjacent to Scotland.
 It was introduced in accordance with the Scotland Act 1998, which established the devolved Scottish Parliament.

 Defining jurisdictions

-The territorial waters defined come under the jurisdiction of Scots law, and are also used for defining the area of operation of the Scottish Government (including Marine Scotland), SEPA, and other Scottish Government agencies and public bodies.
+The territorial waters defined come under the jurisdiction of Scots law, and are also used for defining the area of operation of the Scottish Government (including the Marine Directorate), SEPA, and other Scottish Government agencies and public bodies.

 The territorial waters defined as not being Scottish waters come under the jurisdiction of either English law or Northern Ireland law.
 Because the order defines the territorial limits of the three separate jurisdictions, it comprises a piece of constitutional law in the constitution of the United Kingdom.

 Scottish waters

 Scottish waters is a colloquial term which can refer to different sea areas, including: